tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 ## 1.8 Use of Terms (normative)

-In an RDF context, a reference to a term in the `bdqtest:` namespace MUST use the Term IRI (e.g., `http://rs.tdwg.org/bdq/bdqtest/b3471c65-b53e-453b-8282-abfa27bf1805`) or Term Qualified name (e.g., `bdqtest:b3471c65-b53e-453b-8282-abfa27bf1805`).
-In a non-RDF context, to identify a test to software agents, the Term IRI or Term Qualified Name (either the base IRI or the versioned IRI) SHOULD be used.
-In a non-RDF context in which resources are expected to be read by humans (e.g., a value in a spreadsheet or database table) the Label (rdfs:label, e.g., `AMENDMENT_TYPESTATUS_STANDARDIZED`) SHOULD be used.
+In an RDF context, a reference to a term in the `bdqtest:` namespace MUST use the Term IRI (e.g., `https://rs.tdwg.org/bdqtest/terms/b3471c65-b53e-453b-8282-abfa27bf1805`) or Term Qualified name (e.g., `bdqtest:b3471c65-b53e-453b-8282-abfa27bf1805`).
+In a non-RDF context in which resources may be used by software (e.g., a Java method annotation, or a value in a database table), the Term IRI or Term Qualified Name (either the base IRI or the versioned IRI) SHOULD be used.
+In a non-RDF context in which resources are expected to be read by humans (e.g., a value in a spreadsheet or database table) the Label (`rdfs:label`, e.g., `AMENDMENT_TYPESTATUS_STANDARDIZED`) SHOULD be used.
 In a purely human context for readability or accessibility, the preferred label (e.g., `Amendment dwc:typeStatus Standardized`) MAY be used.

 ### 1.9 Test Types (non-normative)